Wildcats vs. Bobcats: First Round Betting Trends, Record ATS, Home/Road Splits

 |138.1

-- Kansas State is 5-5 against the spread and 5-5 overall over its last 10 games.
+- Kansas State has a 5-5 record against the spread while finishing 5-5 overall over its last 10 contests.

-- Three of Wildcats' last 10 games have gone over the total.

-- Montana State has gone 9-1 over its past 10 games, with a 4-6 record against the spread during that span.
+- The Wildcats have hit the over in three of their past 10 games.

-- Kansas State is 15-4 against the spread and 17-4 overall when scoring more than 66.6 points.
+- Kansas State has a 15-4 record against the spread and a 17-4 record overall when scoring more than 66.6 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.